griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/08_vectorized_docs.md

 ... and then proceed to return a bunch of extremely helpful information.

-If you don't provide the api documentations and ask the same question, it gets confused and doesn't provide the right answer.
-It even hallucinates ShotGrid method that doesn't exist:
+If you don't provide the API documentation and ask the same question, it gets confused and doesn't provide the right answer.
+It even hallucinates the ShotGrid method that doesn't exist:

 ```json
 Thought: To answer this question, I need to use the ShotGridTool action to execute the